mario-b-almeida/origin/README.md

 > When a call to the API fails, the user will see a generic message, saying something went wrong
 ---
 ### Invalid VIN
 > When an invalid VIN is passed, the user will see a more specific error.
 The used API brings back a more detailed error, based on the position of an invalid character.
 But, we still can get information about the vehicle if a few other characters were correctly typed.
-Another approach would be to show the partial returned vehicle data and inform the user to check the typed VIN again.
+Another approach would be to show the partial vehicle data and inform the user that with the correct VIN we can show even more detailed information.

 ---